ahmedd1166/NETWORKWALKS-Ahmed-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

-A **NAT Network** was selected because multiple virtual machines connected to the same NAT Network can communicate with one another while also having outbound network connectivity.
+A NAT Network was chosen so that multiple virtual machines can connect to the same network and communicate with each other while still having internet access.

-This will allow future attacker and target VMs to communicate within the lab.
+This setup also makes it possible to add attacker and target VMs later for testing within the lab.

 ---

 ## Step 4.
 Import Kali Linux

-The Kali Linux virtual machine was downloaded from the official Kali Linux website and imported into VirtualBox.
+The Kali Linux virtual machine was downloaded from the official Kali Linux website and then imported into VirtualBox.

 The VM network adapter was configured as follows: